 Dr. Lorri Fulkerson has been practicing in Boulder since 1994 and is dual-board-certified in orthopedic surgery and sports medicine.
 Dr. Fulkerson has years of extensive training and experience in sports medicine, including advanced arthroscopic techniques, cartilage replacement surgery, and reconstructive surgery of the knee and shoulder.
-She also routinely utilizes the latest in regenerative medicine, both in clinic and in surgery.

 Dr. Fulkerson is passionate about helping others and has a particular interest in women's health issues.
 She thoroughly enjoys building relationships with her patients and helping them return to their healthy, active lifestyles, which is one of the reasons she decided to become a doctor.